Diffusion 2021 - Turning Point.

 The More Than A Number exhibition, curated by Cynthia Sitei, comprised 12 sub-exhibitions by African documentary photographers, their common factor being the transitions – social, technological, cultural – within the specific nations featured, if not the continent in general.
 In doing so, we sought to explore how Western curators can best use their position and privilege to deliver such cross-cultural projects.

-Amidst all this, we did not lose sight of our own region, with many other exhibitions magnifying the Welsh landscape and people, circa 2021.
+Amidst all this, Diffusion did not lose sight of its own region, with many other exhibitions magnifying the Welsh landscape and people, circa 2021.
 One such project was Women Of Newport, by Kamila Jarczak, from Poland but resident in the city.
 Jarczak aimed to highlight not only some great work by local women but also the possibility of fostering support networks through this.
+For fellow Newport-based photographer John Crerar, the Festival of Britain in 1951 was seen as a significant turning point for British identity, marking the end of Empire and the birth of a new modernity.
+Maryam Wahid’s Motherland portraits, responding to the story of her parents journey from Pakistan to settling in the UK, were exhibited in Cardiff and she undertook a short residency in Newport during the festival.

 Cardiff Central Market, by Paul John Roberts, celebrated this Victorian-era structure’s existence in light of its lockdown-period closure and consequent struggle.
 It was uniquely displayed: outdoors, on a giant billboard beside the Motorpoint Arena Cardiff.
 From a time-honoured method of display to more technologically radical ideas, Richard Jones’ <Truth DeQay> explored the dark heart of social media algorithms and lives lived digitally via a multimedia display whose centre point is a “floral wreath composed of a dense point cloud made from 40 million data points”.